aerogear/aerogear-unifiedpush-server/README.md

 ### Using With JBoss EAP/Wildfly

+_note:  The current version of the Unified Push Server now has the the Admin UI distribution "installed",  for development, the instructions below still apply_

 Clone and run [https://github.com/aerogear/aerogear-unified-push-server](unified push server) as an exploded war.

 Then in "Gruntfile.js" edit the "webapp" and "jbossweb" config params: